 - Chunky Updraft: Using the lobster and dinner plates left over from the previous witness during his Villainous Breakdown in the first case...

-- Crazy-Prepared: In order to silence Vera, he poisoned both the stamp she was to use to send the letter that confirmed that she'd received her payment and her nail polish, which she would wear if she decided to go out.
-That she didn't die soon after the forgery was finished was largely due to her keeping the stamp, but it largely ensured her silence.
+- Crazy-Prepared: In order to silence Vera, he poisoned both the stamp she was to use to send the letter that confirmed that she'd received her payment and also her nail polish, which she would wear if she decided to go out since he convinced her it would keep her safe outside.
+If Vera stayed a recluse, she's out of the way and not going to reveal what he did.
+If she did go out and didn't return quickly, her own nervous tic would see her get poisoned by the nail polish.
+That she didn't die soon after the forgery was finished was largely due to her keeping the stamp, but it largely ensured her silence anyway.

 - Cute and Psycho: Outwardly?
 Seemingly nice and friendly guy who rarely drops his smile.
 Inwardly? *BANG* *clankclankclankclankclank* *insert five black Psyche Locks here*